Cravings between meals are common. Protein snacks are the perfect way to fill you up just enough and give you longer-lasting energy.

 Eggs are rich in vitamin D and vitamin B 12.
 They are the least expensive form of protein.
 1 egg contains 6 grams of protein.

 A hard-boiled egg is a good snack to take on the run.
 It is a powerhouse breakfast or snack, with all the essential nutrients that the body needs.
-As it is so rich in protein, it will keep you
+As it is so rich in protein, it will keep you full for longer, in turn reducing the number of calories consumed in the day.1

 2. Cheese Slices